By Harvest ETFs

 Retirement income options beyond CPP

-Pre-retirees who want to wait until age 70 to activate their CPP and retirees who want to supplement their existing CPP income may want to consider equity income ETFs as a source of cashflow.
+Pre-retirees who want to wait until age 70 to activate their CPP and retirees who want to supplement their existing CPP income may want to consider equity income ETFs, which can provide both cashflow and market growth opportunity.

 These ETFs are portfolios of equities—stocks—that are combined with a covered call option writing strategy to deliver monthly cashflow.
 Some equity income ETFs offer an enhanced level of income with the addition of modest leverage.

-The Harvest Diversified Monthly Income ETF (HDIF:TSX) is one such ETF, holding an equal weight portfolio of 6 Harvest equity income ETFs, combined with leverage at around 25% to deliver an annualized yield of 9.6% as at August 22nd which is paid through a monthly cash distribution.
+One example is the Harvest Diversified Monthly Income ETF (HDIF:TSX).
+HDIF holds a portfolio of 7 Harvest equity income ETFs, combined with leverage at around 25% to deliver a high annualized yield paid through a monthly cash distribution.

 In addition to its high yield number, much of the income generated by Harvest equity income ETFs held in the HDIF portfolio comes from covered call option writing and is taxed as capital gains not income.
 That tax efficiency is another benefit for retirees trying to make it to 70 without drawing on their CPP.